Cyber Security Body of Knowledge (CyBOK) Training Course

 - Gain a practical understanding of cryptography

-- Stay informed about recent vulnerabilities in the Java framework
+- Gain information about some recent vulnerabilities in the Java framework

 - Acquire practical knowledge in using security testing tools